joe0123/SPML2021/HW1_1/README.md

 ### Evaluate adversarial images

-Please run the following command to evaluate adversarial images after generating the adversarial images.
+Please run the following command to evaluate adversarial images after generating adversarial images.

 Note that the position of original CIFAR100 images must be assigned, and you might need to assign argument `--adv_dir` for the position of adversarial CIFAR100 images if you change `--out_dir` when generating images.